The 15 Best Pipedrive Alternatives for Your Business in 2025

 Their Sales Hub options include:

-• Professional: €90 per seat/month - comprehensive sales software for process optimization
+• Professional: €90 per seat/month - comprehensive sales software for process optimization.
+Includes things like call transcription and coaching capabilities, ABM tools and automation features, customizable sequences, sales forecasting tools, etc.

 👉 Read more: